To synchronize user fields with Micro Focus Connect, you use user maps and user matching.

 - Open a command prompt as an administrator.

 - Navigate to the Micro Focus Connect Utilities folder.
 For details, see Batch utility scripts.

 Run the DataSourceUsers script.
 This extracts all of the user data from the data sources to files.
 These files are given the names of the data sources with no extensions, in this example OCT_TEST and Jira Cloud.
-This step will use a unique key that exists in both data source files.
-In this example, the email address is unique in both systems and it will be used as the key.
+This step uses a unique key that exists in both data source files.
+In this example, the email address is unique in both systems and it is used as the key.

 OCT_TEST file content

 Configure the fields used for the mapping by creating property bags for each data source.
 In this example, the data sources are named OCT_TEST and Jira Cloud, resulting in the following files: OCT_TEST.property.bag.txt and Jira Cloud.property.bag.txt.
 The names are case-sensitive.